ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 **Autopause when budget is too high**\
 When the water / sewage budget raises up to the maximum value, the game will automatically pause and switch to the water and sewage info view mode.
 You can unpause game and continue playing ignoring lack of water or sewage capacity - the game will not autopause any more until the budget drops and raises again.

-*Note*\
+*Note 1*\
-Water / sewage / heating autobudget will not work properly if you have two or more separate areas in your city.
+Water / sewage autobudget will not work properly if you have two or more separate areas in your city.
 Connect the separated areas with pipes or disable water and sewage autobudget in this case.

+*Note 2*\
+Mod is also trying to set the budget value so that there are at least two tank trucks waiting in each of the pumping service building.

 ### Garbage